Glimpses of Unfamiliar Japan: Contents

 Glimpses of Unfamiliar Japan covers a period of Hearn's life in Japan between 1890 and 1893.
 In the book, Hearn discusses several themes concerning Japanese culture such as religion (Buddhism and Shinto) and local folklore, and gives a detailed account of Japanese lands and people.
-Hearn describes an image of Japan that is mysterious and which intrigues him, which reminds him of an ancient civilization spared by what he believes to be a "Western contamination", as synonymous to modernization.
-Throughout his book, he explains in details why he believes Japan would not benefit from either modernizing nor, as established in the preface, converting to Christianity, as this would erase the charms of Japan.
+Hearn describes an image of Japan that is mysterious and which intrigues him, which reminds him of an ancient civilization spared by what he believes to be a "Western contamination", as synonymous with modernization.
+Throughout his book, he explains in detail why he believes Japan would benefit neither by modernizing nor, as established in the preface, converting to Christianity, as this would erase the charms of Japan.

 Reception

 Hearn's popularity was predominantly confined to the Western world during his lifetime.
-Because it was published in English, Glimpses of Unfamiliar Japan and Hearn's other books attracted a predominantly American readership up until the 1920.
+Because it was published in English, Glimpses of Unfamiliar Japan and Hearn's other books attracted a predominantly American readership up until the 1920s.
 The Western world demonstrated a great admiration of and interest in Hearn's work due to the contemporary Japonisme that had arisen from cultural and artistic expositions about Japanese culture, triggered by the reopening of trade between the West and Japan.

-Of him, Hearn's contemporary and friend Basil Hall Chamberlain said that "[n]ever perhaps was scientific accuracy of detail married to such tender and exquisite brilliancy of style".
+Of him, Basil Hall Chamberlain said that "[n]ever perhaps was scientific accuracy of detail married to such tender and exquisite brilliancy of style".

-Hearn has been, however, accused of painting a misleading and romanticized picture of Japan after the Western world started fearing Japanese imperialism, which harmed his reputation.
+Criticism

-1970s criticism
+Hearn has been accused of painting a misleading and romanticized picture of Japan after the Western world started fearing Japanese imperialism, which harmed his reputation.

-During the 1970s, Hearn's reputation worsened, when Said introduced Orientalism as a new form of doing discourse analysis.
-This framework led to the conceptualization of Hearn's works as exoticising the Orient.
-However, other authors such as Daniel Stempel and Paul Murray believe that this argument is unjust.
+During the 1970s, Hearn's reputation worsened, when Edward Said introduced Orientalism as a new form of doing discourse analysis.
+This framework led to the conceptualization of Hearn's works as exoticizing the Orient.
+However, other authors including Daniel Stempel and Paul Murray believed that this argument is unjust.
 They believe that Hearn was an anti-imperialist who should not be assimilated to other nineteenth-century travel writers and that his work still has historical value.
-They, Hearn was a defender of the Eastern world and its values, put in jeopardy because of both modernization and Westernization.
-Other authors such as Roy Starrs rather nuanced this criticism and believe that although he exhibited Orientalist features, "Hearn always treated Japan in general and Japanese women in particular with a gentlemanly respect and consideration".
+They describe Hearn as a defender of the Eastern world and its values, jeopardized by modernization and Westernization.
+Other authors (including Roy Starrs) are nuanced in their criticism and believe that although he exhibited Orientalist features, he had "treated Japan in general and Japanese women in particular with a gentlemanly respect and consideration".